GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/configuration-cache.md

 # Configuration Cache

-Cache the component hierarchy used by the GraphQL server to represent the graph
+Internal configuration cache, for the mapping between the GraphQL query, and the component model that resolves it

 ---

-It is advised to have this module enabled, because it lessens the amount of work required by the server to resolve a query, speeding up its execution.
+This module improves performance, by storing to disk the component model required by the GraphQL server to resolve a query.

-This module must be disabled for development.
+The first time a query is requested, the component model is calculated and stored.
+From the second time onwards, it is directly retrieved from disk, thus speeding up the resolution of the query.